MY RETURN TO ART AFTER 26 YEARS

 "Your development as an artist is amazing.
 I love seeing the process and the challenges along the way."

-"Went through your studio visit and I like not only the art but especially the names of your creations!!!
+"Went through your studio visit (art blog) and I like not only the art but especially the names of your creations!!!
 Creativity with words!!
 Made me smile!!"

 "I love this painting, Northumberland Strait Evening.
 I can just about smell the salt air when I look at it!"